NickGrunert/master-thesis/modules/03_truth_compare.typ

       ],
       label: <fig:truth_compare:hungarian_error>,
     )

-    However, a notable distinction between the two implementations lies in the methodology employed for handling unmatched segments.
-    As illustrated by the implementation in @fig:truth_compare:hungarian_error, there is a discrepancy in the calculation of scores between the approaches.
-    While the two approaches are similar in general, the new implementation utilises unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
-    Initially, an unmatched predicted surface was excluded from the #abr("FP") calculation due to the negligible impact of oversegmentation on the algorithm's performance.
-    The algorithm would only need to address the issue of undersegmentation, as this would result in fewer prompts than the number of truth surfaces.
-    In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilised due to reevaluation of the approach.
-    The objective is to ascertain the validity of the concept in relation to the ground truth.
-    Consequently, the penalisation of erroneous surfaces in terms of undersegmentation is required to ensure the integrity of this endeavor.
-    In the alternative, the score of segmentations could be overestimated to a considerable degree.

     As demonstrated by @fig:truth_compare:hungarian_compare, a new visualisation method has been developed for the purpose of illustrating the handling of segments.
     The absence of matches for two ground truth segments is readily apparent.